How a Yorkshire pit village cared for their dying priest….

 Scarlet Ribbons was first published in 1997.
 “More than ever it ‘s a story for our time,” says the author.
 “The Anglican Church is still torn about homosexuality and gay marriage, and Northern towns like Dinnington are more neglected and alienated than ever.”

 But above all, she adds, “The way that Simon was stubbornly supported by his parishioners was what made this such a deeply inspiring story to write.”

-Rosemary will participate in a service at St Martins in the Fields, on July 29th to mark the 50th anniversary of the Sexual Offences Act 1967 when male homosexuality was decriminalised.
+Rosemary participated in a service at St Martins in the Fields, on July 29th to mark the 50th anniversary of the Sexual Offences Act 1967 when male homosexuality was decriminalised.
 “An ecumenical service of Lament and Hope” with music by the London Gay Men’s Chorus.

 Title: Scarlet Ribbons: A Priest with AIDS